DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 "Please...
 Help..."

 She pleaded with hoarser voice, that resembled a shriek.
-To her desperate plea, Kay could not utter even a single word in response.
+To her desperate plea, Kai could not utter even a single word in response.
 He was at loss.

 _This girl..._